aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

     _`ShadowTopicPrefix/update/delta`_

 2. After successful connect and topic subscription, the _Device_ publish request to _`ShadowTopicPrefix/get`_ topic and process the latest shadow file received on the _`ShadowTopicPrefix/get/accepted`_ topic.
 After processing configuration changes from _desired_ data in shadow file, _Device_ makes publish request to _`ShadowTopicPrefix/update`_ topic with device latest configuration as _reported_ data on shadow file.
-3. Once the delta attributes are processed from the device shadow get request on device initial connect/reconnect, and if device optionally remain connected, then it can further receive delta changes on shadow file from the _Client Application_
+3. Once the delta attributes are processed from the device shadow get request on device initial connect/reconnect, and if device optionally remain connected, then it can further receive delta changes on shadow file from the _Client Application_.
 4. The _Client Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the _`ShadowTopicPrefix/update/accepted`_, _`ShadowTopicPrefix/update/rejected`_ shadow topics to process configuration updates done on the device end.
 5. For updating the device configuration, _Client Application_ publish message as _desired_ state on _`ShadowTopicPrefix/update`_ reserved topic.